Blockchain technology in banking will bring changes to client value networks. This article focuses on the following:

 The key question here is how exactly will the timeline of blockchain disintermediation unfold.

-Technology adoption can be expressed using an S-curve comprising the following adoption phases:
+Technology adoption is expressed with the S-curve.
+It contains the following adoption phases:

 - Innovators — 2.5%